Home » Practical Information » Banking and Personal Finances

 The most commonly counterfeited bills have been the Rp 50,000 and Rp 20,000 bills.
 In 2000, there were raids and reports of the capture of various individuals involved in counterfeiting in Indonesia.
-Then, the government withdrew the old issues of particular banknotes from circulation.
+At this time, the government withdrew the old issues of particular banknotes from circulation.
 While it does reassure the populace that the police are trying to catch the criminals - it also makes you more worried about receiving counterfeit money yourself.
 And you should be, as there are still tens of thousands of counterfeit bills in circulation.

 Ultra-violet lights are used in many banks and places of business to check the bills you present to them to see if they are counterfeit.
 If you are taking money from a bank and want to ensure that the bills are not counterfeit, ask them to check your bills under the light before you accept them.

 Don't think that just because you are withdrawing funds from a bank that the money is guaranteed safe.
 Although the banks do their best to never accept or give out these counterfeit notes, it is a challenging task considering the amount of bills that they process on any given day.
 Once you walk away from the bank counter, any discovered counterfeit bills become your loss.